Kurtm36/crypto-market-tracker/README.md

 3. Install the required Python libraries using pip

     ```pip install -r requirements.txt```

+### Configuration

+1. Open the `env.py` file in the project directory.
+2. Replace `API_KEY` with your actual CoinMarketCap API key.
+3. Save the file.

 ## Running the App
 1. Execute the run.py file